Middle Duo: Subsequent history

-The ballet dancers were very willing to perform this virtuoso and original number.
-Over the ten years of the ballet's existence, dozens of soloists have passed through it, including Svetlana Zakharova, Andrei Merkuryev, Diana Vishneva, Natalia Osipova, Zhanna Ayupova, Igor Kolb, Olesya Novikova, Daria Pavlenko, Evgeniy Golovin, Mikhail Zarubin, Alexey Loparevich and “ even" Alexei Ratmansky himself (as a dancer).
+Many soloists from major ballet companies have included this virtuoso number in their repertoire and often performed it in concert programs.
+Over the ten years of the ballet's existence, dozens of soloists have performed it, including Svetlana Zakharova, Andrei Merkuryev, Diana Vishneva, Natalia Osipova, Zhanna Ayupova, Igor Kolb, Olesya Novikova, Daria Pavlenko, Evgeniy Golovin, Mikhail Zarubin, Alexey Loparevich and “ even" Alexei Ratmansky himself (as a dancer).
 In Europe and the USA the Middle Duet danced: Maria Kowroski, Albert Evans, Rebecca Krohn, Amar Ramasar, Adrian Danchig-Waring, Jonathan Stafford.

 After the music for the film “Days of Eclipse”, which received a European Film Awards in 1988, the first movement of the “Middle Symphony” became Yuri Khanon's second most famous work.
 The composer Boris Yoffe writes: “The movement alone, taken out of context, in which an indefinite baroque model (between the famous Albinoni forgery and the slow movements from Bach's instrumental concertos) is tied into an infinite, diverging and yet maintaining loop, allows Khanon to be counted among the leading composers of postmodernism, the most virtuoso masters of destruction, alienation and minimalism.

 After his appointment as chief choreographer at the Bolshoi Theater, Alexei Ratmansky almost immediately transferred the ballet act to the main stage of the country.
 The next premiere (performed by Svetlana Zakharova) took place on January 22, 2006.
 In addition to the enterprise, “The Middle Duet” became one of the regular visiting performances of the Mariinsky (and then the Bolshoi) theater and was performed on almost all the significant foreign tours of the ballet troupe.
 The world maximum of popularity of the “Middle Duet” occurred in 2006–2008, when the number of performances of the ballet miniature exceeded a hundred in the largest cities of Europe and around the world.
 In the fall of 2006, Ratmansky also moved the production to the stage of the New York City Ballet.

 It was at this moment, after almost ten years of silence, that the composer of “The Middle Duet” first recalled himself and asked the question: why, since 1998, his work has been used by the largest theaters and enterprises of the country (and the world) with complete disregard for the author?
 Neither the Mariinsky, nor the Bolshoi, nor any other theater even thought of obtaining the consent of the author of the music, concluding a contract with him and completing all other elementary formalities.
 Thus, for almost ten years, the most common piracy took place on the part of the theaters.
 Pre-trial negotiations between the theaters and the author's lawyers took place in an insulting tone, did not lead to any results and very soon reached a dead end.
 In 2009, the author was forced to ban the public performance of the “Middle Duet”.
 He personally blamed Alexei Ratmansky for this result, who failed to fulfill his initial promise and did not keep his word of honor.